Posted by Nina Jones

 Other places along the way:

-- Turtle Bay – lots of great choices from elegant to a quiet dinner on the beach
+Turtle Bay – lots of great choices from elegant to a quiet dinner on the beach.
+It’s definitely pricey, but perfect for those nights you want to feel pampered.

-- Ted’s Bakery (near Sunset Beach) – THE place for an amazing piece of chocolate halpia or lilikoi pie along with some other awesome baked items, plus some great main dishes too.
+Ted’s Bakery (near Sunset Beach) – THE place for an amazing piece of chocolate haupia or lilikoi cheese pie along with some other awesome baked items, plus some great main dishes too.
 The line forms at the counter and wraps around the outdoor eating area – but it is so worth it!

 Chocolate Haupia Pie from Teds Bakery